Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections: Teukolsky Equation in Schwarzschild BH

 \subsection{Equation In Different Coordinates}

-We derive now the Teukolsky master equation for radial functions in isotropic coordinate.
-The full spin-s Teukolsky equation in Boyer–Lindquist coordinate of Kerr BH for a generic spin-s field reads~\cite{teukolsky1972rotating,teukolsky1973perturbations,press1973perturbations,teukolsky1974perturbations}
+We derive now the Teukolsky master equation for radial functions in an isotropic coordinate.
+The full spin-s Teukolsky equation in the Boyer–Lindquist coordinate of Kerr BH for a generic spin-s field reads~\cite{teukolsky1972rotating,teukolsky1973perturbations,press1973perturbations,teukolsky1974perturbations}